Inventory Batch

 Jobs and Inventory Batch Pre-Processing

-Jobs are used to group Inventory Batches, providing a structured way to track each distinct set of Inventory Batches sent together.
-This grouping enables better visibility into the success or failure of related updates, ensuring that inventory processing is efficient and transparent.
+Jobs are used to group Batches, providing a structured way to track each distinct set of Batches sent together.
+This grouping enables better visibility into the success or failure of related updates, ensuring that processing is efficient and transparent.

 - A single Job remains open until midnight on the day it is created.